bendtherules/blog-hashnode-backup/ckddoqwv80154xvs198jkaa5m.md

-## Closure and this - How are variables resolved within functions?
+## Closure and this - How are variables resolved within a function?

 Let's start with a example of closure -